Norwich North MP Chloe Smith to stand down at next election

 The MP was diagnosed with breast cancer in 2020 and announced she was clear of the disease in 2021.

-She has consistently won the seat in general elections with a majority of about 4,000 - except for in 2017, when this dropped to 507.
+Ms Smith has consistently won the seat in general elections with a majority of about 4,000 - except for in 2017, when this dropped to 507.

 From 1997 until 2009 the constituency was held by Labour's Ian Gibson.